 Since 1984, DAP’s mission has been to ensure people living in the Coachella Valley with HIV and AIDS lead healthy and happy lives, by receiving the comprehensive and compassionate care every human being deserves.

-The mission of Desert AIDS Project is to enhance and promote the health and well-being of our community.
+The mission of DAP Health is to enhance and promote the health and well-being of our community.

 “What you have done is demonstrate that concern for justice, compassion and love for fellow human beings, can accomplish miracles and can sustain human dignity and life where only fear and death would otherwise exist.”